Online Tracking for your Car GPS Tracker

 1. Visit GPS Trace (gps-trace.com) (clicking will open in a new tab).

-2. Register with a working email address and password (please note they are CASE SENSITIVE).
-There won't be any important information in your account (just locations), so you can keep the password simple if it helps remember it ("tracker" will suffice!)
+2. Register an Account: Register with a working email address and password (please note they are case sensitive).
+There won't be any important information in your account (just locations), so please keep the password fairly simple - you might need to share this with us if you need assistance later.

 You will also need to activate your account by clicking on the link in the email that will be sent to you.
 If you don't receive it, check your junk folder.

-4. You can now set up your Tracker in your online tracking account.
+4. Create Unit: You can now set up your Tracker in your online tracking account by clicking on the yellow cross.
 Enter these settings:

 ID: Text imei123456 to the device to get the IMEI number via text